Kasrazn97/Logo_Detection/README.md

   4. cd *Assets*
   5. Create a folder name *testnow*
   6. Put all your images you want to do inference on under *testnow* folder
-- **Training**:
+ <a name="training"></a>
+ ### Training:
-  1. Put the related *data.yaml* file on *yolov5/data*
+  1. Put the related *your_data.yaml* file on *yolov5/data* (see the example [logos_yolo5.yaml](https://github.com/Kasrazn97/Logo_Detection/blob/main/yolov5/data/logos_yolo5.yaml))
+  2. cd yolov5
-  2. Run the following command (you can change the model name or any other settings you want):
+  3. Run the following command (you can change the model name or any other settings you want):
   ```
-  python train.py --batch-size 32 --weights yolov5s.pt --data data.yaml --epochs 50 --hyp hyp.finetune.yaml --freeze 10
+  python train.py --batch-size 32 --weights yolov5s.pt --data your_data.yaml --epochs 50 --hyp hyp.finetune.yaml --freeze 10
   ```

   For more information regarding the data prepration refer to: